falcopackages/fujin/README.md

 -----

 > [!IMPORTANT]
-> This package currently contains no features and is a work-in-progress
+> This package currently contains minimal features and is a work-in-progress

 **Table of Contents**